 Using high-volume clinical sites to obtain all or a majority of clinical numbers is not appropriate for the MCU program.
 However, in some cases, students may have to leave their local area or country to receive a portion of their clinical training.

 Students are able to complete academic and clinical work on their own time schedules.
 Students begin courses at the same time throughout the year; however, a student may find that they need extra time to complete a course.
-Students are encouraged to finish their courses within in a semester, but may extend a course if necessary.
-Instructors, advisors and coaches are available to support each student’s success in reaching their goals and moving through the program.
+Students are encouraged to finish their courses within a trimester but may extend a course if necessary.
+Instructors, preceptors, and house mentors are available to support each student’s success in reaching their goals and moving through the program.

 Major Maps are course completion schedules that students develop with the MCU Registrar.
-Major Maps allow students to see what course work must be completed within each semester to meet the student’s graduation goal date.
+Major Maps allow students to see what course work must be completed within each trimester to meet the student’s graduation goal date.
 Major Maps give structure to the flexibility of MCU course work.
-If students meet the course work goals established on their Major Maps, they receive a discount on their monthly payments.
-Major Maps can be revised after each semester if necessary.

 Financial Options and Incentives

 MCU students do not need to worry about gathering a large sum of tuition all at once in order to finance their education.
-MCU offers students reasonable monthly payment plans based on the number of months they plan to complete their program.
-Interest-only loans are available with Mountain America Credit Union who will work with any MCU student to determine qualification.
-For more information, visit our page: Tuition & Payment Options.
+MCU offers students reasonable monthly payments to pay their trimester Cost of Program.

-The MCU academic year is divided into three semesters.
+The MCU academic year is divided into three trimesters.